Minetac/snek_rust/README.md

 # snek_rust

-A simple Snake version made with the macroquad engine in Rust.
+A simple Snake game made with the macroquad engine in Rust.